kkrull/node-sandbox/terraform-aws/readme.md

 `python 3.9` via homebrew as well and then that just gets messy.
 So the [MacOS package](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-mac.html#cliv2-mac-install-confirm) with an embedded pyton is the way to go.

+## Terraform backend

+I had some trouble setting up the s3 backend, at first.
+It may have been due to either or both of these:

+* The bucket name I picked was not unique, globally, among all AWS accounts.
+I changed it to another name, after trying (and failing) to create it manually in the AWS Console.
+* The bucket didn't exist yet.
+I created it manually, in the AWS Console.